 - 1/4 tsp garlic powder

 - Juice of 1/2 lime

-- Pull the husks back from the corn, remove the silk and pull the husks back in place.
+- Pull the husks back from the corn, remove the corn silk and pull the husks back in place.
+See notes.

-- Place the corn directly on the grill rack and close the lid.
+- Place the corn directly on a heated grill rack and close the lid.

 - Transfer corn to a platter and without detaching the husks, peel them back completely, turning them inside out so they form a handle.

 - Brush the corn with some butter and return the corn to the grill for about 5 minutes, turning it frequently.